Orthoptics studies

 ,

-This week, discover the AMEO association, which represents orthoptics students at the Faculty!
+This week, learn about AMEO, the student association representing orthoptics students at the Faculty!

 • Student representation

-AMEO is a student association created in 2008.
-It represents students in the orthoptics field and raises awareness about this profession.
-To this end, we participate in various events such as student fairs, university open houses, and many others, providing information to different people about the profession itself, studies, and internships.
+AMEO is a student association founded in 2008.
+It represents students in the orthoptics program and works to raise awareness of this profession.
+To this end, we participate in various events such as student fairs, university open houses, and many others, providing information to the public about the profession itself, the academic program, and internships.

 • Integration assistance

-AMEO ensures that students enjoy their studies and are well integrated into the school.
-To this end, integration, festive, and team-building events are organized on a regular basis, such as pancake sales, the end-of-year gala, and group orders for orthoptic equipment.
-Events are also held in collaboration with other associations such as "Hôpital des Nounours" and Sidaction.
+AMEO ensures that students enjoy their studies and feel well integrated into the school.
+To this end, integration, festive, and team-building events are organized regularly, such as pancake sales, the end-of-year gala, and group orders for orthoptic supplies.
+Events are also held in collaboration with other organizations, such as “Hôpital des Nounours” and Sidaction.

-Finally, AMEO acts as an intermediary between all the associations to which it belongs, passing on information that is important and useful for studies and everyday life in Montpellier.
-The AMEO is a member of the FFEO (French Federation of Orthoptics Students), the AGEM (General Association of Montpellier Students), and the ADEMMOOS (Association of Elected Students of Montpellier-Nîmes in Medicine, Speech Therapy, Orthoptics, and Midwifery).
-This association represents students within the Faculty of Medicine and works to improve training conditions and inform students about them.
+Finally, AMEO acts as a liaison between all the associations it has joined, sharing information that is important and useful for studies and daily life in Montpellier.
+Thus, AMEO has joined the FFEO (French Federation of Orthoptics Students), the AGEM (General Association of Montpellier Students), and ADEMMOOS (Association of Student Representatives in Montpellier-Nîmes for Medicine, Speech Therapy, Orthoptics, and Midwifery).
+This association represents students within the Faculty of Medicine and works to improve educational conditions and keep students informed.

-In conclusion, to ensure you can study with peace of mind, the AMEO office members invite you to join us at the various events organized or at the Faculty of Medicine premises!
+In conclusion, to help you enjoy your studies with peace of mind, the AMEO executive board invites you to join us at our various events or at the Faculty of Medicine’s office!

 EDUCATION